 BUT THEY KEPT BUYING THEM.
 (At least the gardening books, which I actively advertise, lol)

-In self-publishing, I took off like a rocket sled on rails.
+I took off like a rocket sled on rails.
 I started learning about ads, making covers, book formatting, fonts and styles.
 I learned about stacking ads for a book launch, experimented with Facebook ads and Bookbub ads.
 I did a lot of genre skipping before I realized that I needed to choose a genre (or two) and concentrate on building up an audience there.
-I learned about writing a series, how to use front matter and end matter to sell more books and entice new readers.
+I learned about writing a series, and ways to use front matter and end matter to sell more books and entice new readers.

 I’ve managed to publish these books with kids and a full-time job where I proofread 600 sale books a year.
 I’ll be picking up a side gig as an acquiring editor for New Degree Press as well, which starts next month.
 (I had better put that on the resume, too.)